whostolemyhat/jt-frontend/pollen/pollen.md

 	    </CORSRule>
 	</CORSConfiguration>

-**This will allow any site to alter files if they have the correct username and password, so once your site is live, make sure you alter the AllowedOrigin line to just have your domain name**.
+**This will allow any site to alter files if they have the correct username and password, so make sure you alter the AllowedOrigin line to just have your domain name.
+To allow localhost, you'll need to keep the AllowedOrigin set to '*' for now, but remember to alter this when you go live**.

 Got your Access Key ID and Secret Access Key handy?
 If not, find them, because we need them now to set our local environment variables - these will allow us to interact with our S3 bucket while running the site locally.
 Setting these variables depends on which OS you're running - for Windows, open Powershell and run